-- a) Information exchange occurs between house owners who have already settled and new settlers to ensure the new settlers know that their houses should align with existing buildings. - Not correct, because hypothesis is agent can randomly from settlement or align with existing house. - b) The state of the agent changes from extension (find a random place to settle) to infilling (align with existing houses). - c) The behaviour of an agent changes during the simulation to ensure that it can sense the direction of existing buildings. - It could based on other interactions (not agentagent) - d) None of the above - e) All of the above
+- a) Information exchange occurs between house owners who have already settled and new settlers to ensure the new settlers know that their houses should align with existing buildings. - b) The state of the agent changes from extension (find a random place to settle) to infilling (align with existing houses). - The behaviour of an agent changes during the simulation to ensure that it can sense the direction of existing buildings. - d) None of the above - e) All of the above